creaktive/dePAC/README.md

  - `depac` has 300KB of text at the time of writing, because of all the libraries bundled with it.
 The actual source code is `depac.pl`.
 To use it instead, install the Perl dependencies with `cpanm AnyEvent::HTTP JE`
+ - *Security!* There's close to none.
+Shouldn't be much more exploitable than a regular GUI browser with an outdated JavaScript engine, tho

 # SEE ALSO